udacity/CarND-Vehicle-Detection/writeup.md

 The y-range of searching was narrowed from 400-700 pixels.
 This skips searching the sky and trees

-The sample below shows

-![alt text][sliding_window]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I search on 3 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a good overall result

+Here is a test image showing the raw bounding boxes when running my pipline There were some false positives in the images, but they were eliminated by using a heatmap approach over multiple frames

+![alt text][sliding_window]
-![alt text][image4]
+![alt text][sliding_window2]
 ---

 ### Video Implementation